2nd Lt. Lloyd H. Hughes

 was published about Pete and another Medal of Honor recipient.

-was published about the death of Hazel Dean EWING Hughes Stubblefield.
-She died
+Robert C. Stubblefield" was published about the death of Hazel Dean EWING Hughes

 On 1 Mar 1969, Texas A&M University renamed a dormitory "Lloyd

-H. Hughes Hall" in honor of Pete. (source: Letter
+H. Hughes Hall" in honor of Pete.
+(Source:

 #1, Letter #2,